tomedio/stripe-symfony/docs/_docs/features/pay-per-action.md

 use Doctrine\ORM\Mapping as ORM;
 use Symfony\Component\Security\Core\User\UserInterface as SymfonyUserInterface;
-use Tomedio\StripeBundle\Contract\StripeCustomerAwareInterface;
+use Tomedio\StripeBundle\Contract\StripeUserInterface;

 #[ORM\Entity]
-class User implements SymfonyUserInterface, StripeCustomerAwareInterface {
+class User implements SymfonyUserInterface, StripeUserInterface {
     // ... other properties